NoNathan17/.github.io/README.md

 - 🍎 I'm a current Second-year at UCI, majoring in Computer Science
 - 🤓 I'm mostly interested in software engineering and full-stack development, but I am always open to picking up new skills!
 - 🖥️ I like to make projects on things I am passionate about and help me in my everyday life.
-- 🤝 If you'd like to collaborate on a project, please reach out!
 - 🌱 Outside of programming, I enjoy playing/watching sports and playing video games!